infsci2711/infsci2711.github.io/_posts/2015-01-28-tutorial-web-rest-api.markdown

 ### Step 3: IDE (with maven plugin)

 You can use any IDE you want.
 I am going to show all examples with [Eclipse][Eclipse].
-In any case, I believe, you IDE need to "understand" Maven projects.
+In any case, I believe, your IDE need to "understand" Maven projects.
 New version of [Eclipse][Eclipse] (after Kepler) and [NetBeans](https://netbeans.org/) have Maven plugin by default (I don't know about the [IntelliJ IDEA](https://www.jetbrains.com/idea/), but I am sure the situation is the same).
 If you have older version of Eclipse, for example, you can install [m2eclipse](http://eclipse.org/m2e/) plugin separately.

 ### Step 4: Import projects to IDE